godspeedsystems/gs-documentation/docs/microservices-framework/authorization/authz-usecases.md

 <!-- ### C.How a datastore plugin's execute() method can access authz permission data? -->

-### C. Restricting datastore access
+### D. Restricting datastore access

-- Plugins can access user data through args.authzPerms in the execute() method.
+- Plugins can access user data through `args.authzPerms` in the `GSDatasource.execute()` method.
 The structure of this data is defined by the plugin, following the format supported by the specific datasource plugin.
 - For example, it could include fields like {can_access_columns, no_access_columns, additionalWhereClause}.
 ```
 data: [